 2. MARKET: Our clientele will be equestrians who seek a quality, well-run horse stable boarding facility and/or quality instruction and horse training in these disciplines.
 According the county statistics, horse ownership and equestrian sports activities are projected to grow by 10% annually in the next decade, largely due to projected growth patterns for the county itself.
 Many new homeowners are attracted to this area due to its proximity to public land suitable for horseback riding, and the availability of county fairgrounds which frequently hold equestrian shows and competions.
-Currently, there are 10 boarding facilities in this area, but only 3 offer the kind of services that plans to offer.
-This indicates that a large segment of this market will be under-served in the next few years.
+Currently, there are 10 boarding facilities in this area, but only 3 offer the kind of services that

 Our horse business plan is to offer our boarding services at a rate that is competitive with other training and boarding facilities in the area.
 Breakeven analysis from our 3 year income projections indicates that this section of our business will not be highly profitable.
 The main source of our income is projected to be from lessons and training with Mary and John Smith, who are successful competitors in eventing, and Frank Jones, who is a successful competitor in barrel racing and western pleasure.
 We also plan to work out an arrangement with a reining expert to give lessons and training as an independent contractor.
 This is a crucial part of our business plan.

 We plan to advertise our horse business through the use of a website (including Google AdWords), yellow pages, and flyers at all local feed stores, tack stores, and other venues dealing with horses.
 Mary Smith has maintained a successful website for 5 years in which she gives tips on horse training along with updates on the competition successes for both John and herself.